nayuki/BMP-IO/Readme.markdown

 Introduction
 ------------

-**BMP I/O** is a lightweight Java library for reading and writing Windows BMP files.
+**BMP I/O** is a lightweight Java library for reading and writing image files in the Windows BMP format.

 Supported reading formats:

+* BITMAPINFOHEADER header
 * Paletted 1-bit
 * Paletted 4-bit
 * Paletted 4-bit with RLE compression